markkurossi/mpc/docs/apidoc/index,content.md

 Multi-Party Computation Language is a high-level programming language that implements secure two-party computation with [Garbled circuit](https://en.wikipedia.org/wiki/Garbled_circuit) protocol.
-The language is heavily inspired by the [Go](https://golang.org) programming language.
-However, it is not using the Go's compiler or any other related componets.
+The [Go](https://golang.org) programming language highly inspires the MCPL.
+Therefore, it is easy to use existing Go functions and programs in MPCL with minor modifications.
+However, the goal is not to make MPCL fully compatible with Go.

 ## Basic Application Invocation